Learn how to start or grow a handyman business

 EXAMPLE

-So let’s say that you are a self-employed handyman who formed your business as an LLC.
+Let’s say you are a self-employed handyman who formed your business as an LLC.
 You work by yourself and have no employees.
-This year your business generated $150,000 in revenue and you had $50,000 in expenses (tools, gas, insurance, materials, etc.).
-That means your Net Earnings were a clean $100,000 and you would have to pay 15.3% of that in SE taxes.
+This year, your business generated $150,000 in revenue, and you had $50,000 in expenses (tools, gas, insurance, materials, etc.).
+That means your Net Earnings were a clean $100,000, and you must pay 15.3% in SE taxes.
 That comes out to a whopping $15,300 in SE Tax.

 $15,300 is a lot of money to pay in taxes, especially considering that you still have to pay Federal Income Tax on a good portion of what’s left over.

-Now, let’s say this year you got smart (or just read this article), and decided to take a few hours to request that the IRS treats you as an S corp.
+Now, let’s say this year you got smart (or just read this article), and decided to take a few hours to request that the IRS treat you as an S corp.

-Now, let’s say that next year you make exactly the same amount that you made this year, except this time you have elected to be taxed as an S corp (smart move).
+Now, let’s say that next year you make exactly the same amount that you made this year, except this time, you elected to be taxed as an S Corp.

-This is because as an S corp, you only have to pay Self-Employment taxes on your salary.
-The rest is considered profit that you can pay yourself through shareholder distributions (a fancy name for paying yourself SE Tax-free).
+This is because, as an S corp, you only have to pay Self-Employment taxes on your salary.
+The rest is considered profit you can pay yourself through shareholder distributions (a fancy name for paying yourself SE tax-free).

 Here’s that same example shown with just the numbers: